cleanlab/aws-marketplace/data-inspector/README.md

 - The `index_col` argument specifies the column to use as the index of the dataset.
 This index column name should be passed in as a string.

-- The `columns_to_inspect` argument specifies the columns that should be checked for data issues.
+- The `columns_to_inspect` argument specifies a subset of columns that should be checked for data issues (other columns will not be audited).
 This should be a list of column names in your dataset.

 ## Output

-Data Inspector outputs 3 CSV files that contains the following results for each entry of the input data:
+After auditing your dataset, Data Inspector outputs 3 CSV files:

-- `is_issue.csv` contains True/False values specifying whether each entry is inferred to be an issue
+- `is_issue.csv` contains True/False values specifying whether each entry value in the input dataset is inferred to be erroneous (True) or not (False).
+You can filter based on the True values to determine which subset of data appears corrupted/anomalous in your dataset.
-- `quality_scores.csv` contains scores between 0 and 1 estimating the likelihood that each entry is correct (lower scores indicate more noise)
+- `quality_scores.csv` contains scores between 0 and 1 estimating the likelihood that each entry value is correct/uncorrupted (lower scores indicate values that appear more suspicious/noisy).
+You can sort a column's values by these scores (in increasing order) to prioritize which values appear most suspicious.
-- `imputed_values.csv` contains a value for each entry predicted by our ML models
+- `imputed_values.csv` contains a value for each entry predicted by our ML models.
+Computed based on all of the other information in the dataset, this prediction is the imputed value that could be used if the original value were missing.

-With this returned information, you can filter the examples where `is_issue = True` to see which entries contains issues.
-You can then sort the datapoints by their `quality_scores` to prioritize the entries with the lower scores for manual review, and even consider replacing some of those values with the predicted `imputed_values` by our ML models.
+With this returned information, you can filter the examples where `is_issue = True` to see which ones are flagged with issues (i.e. which subset of data appears corrupted/anomalous in your dataset).
+You can sort a column's values by their `quality_scores` to prioritize the entries with the lowest scores for manual review (or to see the least-concerning / most-typical values which have the highest `quality_scores`).
+Finally, consider replacing some of these corrupted values with the `imputed_values` predicted by our ML models.
+This can improve Analytics and Machine Learning with messy real-world datasets.

 Check out the [sample notebook](data_inspector.ipynb) to see how to do this programatically.

 ## Choosing the Instance Type